 Your France visitor visa from the UK

-To stay compliant, you may need to track:
+To remain compliant, you must accurately track:

 • Date of entry